miguelazue/insurance-cross-selling/README.md

 The evaluation metric for this competition is the area under the ROC curve (AUC).
 The best model achieved an AUC score of 0.85983

-- Neural Network keras from Tensorflow - Score:  0.85983
+- Neural Network using keras from Tensorflow - Score:  0.85983
 - Random Forest using RandomForestRegressor from sklearn - Score: 0.85880
 - Logistic Regression using statsmodels library. - Score: 0.85
 - Decision Tree using DecisionTreeRegressor from sklearn - Score: 0.85243